-As the new Chair of Dallas County’s Environmental Management System Committee, I’m looking forward to assisting with Dallas County’s continuous improvement initiatives.
+As the new chair of Dallas County’s Environmental Management System Committee, I’m looking forward to assisting with Dallas County’s continuous improvement initiatives.

 What’s an example of a creative solution your department deployed to improve a Dallas County process or help a Dallas County constituent?

-The Fire Marshal’s Office adopted a paperless inspection process to reduce its paper footprint and support Dallas County’s green initiatives.
+In July 2019, the Fire Marshal’s Office adopted a paperless inspection process to reduce its paper footprint and support Dallas County’s green initiatives.

 What is your favorite part of working for Dallas County?

 Every day is different and presents new opportunities.